ErvaErgul/Bookstore-Fullstack/README.md

 Every single HttpRequest sent to the protected endpoints must contain a valid Jwt in the "Authorization" header.

-Jwt tokens contain information about the user(authorities, username, expiration date of token).
+Jwts contain information about the user(authorities, username, expiration date of token).

-Jwt tokens have a relatively short expiration duration.

-Each user also has a unique refresh token that allows them to request new Jwts.
-The refresh tokens have a much higher expiration duration.

-If the Jwt is valid the user is authorized depending on their authority, if there is no Jwt the user is denied access.
+If the Jwt is valid the user is authorized depending on their authority.

 ## Exception Handling
 Exceptions are handled globally with a single class and the server sends back a HttpResponse with the proper HttpStatus for the given exception.